aviaryan/awesome-no-login-web-apps/README.md

 * [Vubey](https://vubey.yt/) - Download MP3 from YouTube, SoundCloud etc in various audio quality (bitrates).
 * [Seedr](https://www.seedr.cc/) `[Account]` - Cloud based torrent downloader.
 Limited to multiple torrents of total size of 2gb in free account.
 Unlimited bandwidth.
 500mb increase on contributing a new user.
 * [ZbigZ](https://zbigz.com/) - Torrent downloader that lets you chose the files to download from a torrent.
 File size limit is 2gb and download is capped to 50kbps in the free version.
-* [Instagram Story Downloader](https://wizseotools.com/instagram-story-downloader/) - Instagram Story Downloader lets you download stories of public accounts by just entering the username
+* [Instagram Story Downloader](https://wizseotools.com/instagram-story-downloader/) - Instagram Story Downloader lets you download stories of public accounts by just entering the username.
 * [Instagram Media Downloader](https://wizseotools.com/insta-save/) - Allows you to download Instagram Images & videos.
-Supports Multiple Image/Video Posts (Sidecar)
+Supports Multiple Image/Video Posts (Sidecar).

 ### Music, Radio and Podcasts